Dame Cressida Dick DBE QPM

 Joanne is a serving Inspector with Police Scotland.
 Having joined in 2007, Joanne was posted to work in Glasgow’s East End and has served as both a response and community police officer.

 She joined the Trust in 2012 and aims to raise awareness of the charity across Scotland and to represent female officers on the board.
 Joanne’s husband is also a serving police officer in Police Scotland.

 Joanne was the first Treasurer of the Trust since it’s Incorporation by Royal Charter in 2018.

 Secretary: David Acheson MBE

-David is a serving Sergeant with Police Scotland.
+David is a serving Inspector with Police Scotland.
 His uncle, Kenneth Acheson, was an officer in the Royal Ulster Constabulary GC until he was murdered by terrorists.
 David designed the PC Bill Barker memorial pin badge which raised thousands for Bill’s favourite charity the Great North Air Ambulance.
 He authored the Scottish Police Roll of Honour book on behalf of the Trust.

 David was appointed as a Member of the Most Excellent Order of the British Empire (MBE) in the 2016 New Year Honours, later in the same year he was elected as a Fellow of the Society of Antiquaries of Scotland for his work on Police history in Scotland.

 David was the first Secretary of the Trust since it’s Incorporation by Royal Charter in 2018.